Audio-Project-Workgroup/granular_synth/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/Audio-Project-Workgroup/granular_synth/tree/readme?tab=License-1-ov-file)
 [![Year](https://img.shields.io/badge/year-2025-brightgreen)](https://github.com/Audio-Project-Workgroup/granular_synth)

 The **Granade** is a granular synth that deconstructs sound into microscopic *"grains"* and manipulates them in real-time to create complex textures and sonic landscapes.
-By controlling parameters such as grain size, density, pitch, and position, you can transform any audio source into an entirely new sonic experience.
+By controlling parameters such as grain size, density, spread, and windowing, you can transform any audio source into an entirely new sonic experience.

 Granade provides both a standalone application and a VST3 plugin.